Ourouimed/yallaride/README.md

 # ⚽ yallaride - carpoling web app

-**YallaRide** a full-stack web application for carploing .
-It is built with **Nextjs + Shadcn** on the frontend and **Firebase & Firestore** on the backend and db.
+**YallaRide** is a full-stack web application that helps organizations and communities create private carpooling networks.
+It securely connects drivers and passengers within their group, simplifying ride management through a `role-based system` and private access controls.
+Built with `Next.js` and `Shadcn` on the frontend, and powered by `Firebase` and `Firestore` on the backend.

 ## 🚀 Features

-- 🧑‍💼 **role based system**
+### 🧑‍💼 Role based system
 - User authentication & role‑based access (drivers, riders, admin).

-  - ***For Director:*** :
-    - Each director can create a private network and system generates a random id.
-    - Director can share join code to others (drivers and passengers).
-    - Director can accept or decline network users.
-  - ***For a driver :*** :
+### 👑 Director
+- Create and manage private networks.
+- Share unique join codes with users.
+- Approve or reject member requests.

+### 🚗 Driver
-    - Each driver can join a private network by a join code.
+- Join private networks via join code.
-    - Each driver can offer a ride in a selected private network .
-    - Each ride can be shown only for network members.
-    - Driver can accept or decline passengers in ride.
+- Offer rides visible only within the network.
-    - Driver can manage ride status (not started , canceled , on progress , finished).
+- Manage ride status (not started, canceled, in progress, finished).

-  - ***For a passenger :***
+### 🧍 Passenger
-    - Each passenger can join a private network by a join code.
+- Join networks using a join code.
-    - Can find a ride based on departure , arrival and departure date .
-    - Book an available ride and choose number of seats
+- Search for rides by departure, arrival, and date.
-    - passenger pay on cash after ride.
+- Book seats and pay in cash after the ride.

-- **Private network access**
-  - Each director role limites network access to join network_id
-- 🖥️ **Responsive UI**
+### 🖥️ Responsive UI
   Built with Tailwind CSS + Shadcn + lucide-react for a modern look

----

 ## 🧰 Tech Stack